amandaghassaei/msh-parser/README.md

 ```
 - `numExteriorNodes` (tet-meshes only for now) is the number of nodes that lie on the exterior of the mesh.  `nodesArray` has been ordered so that the nodes in the range [0, numExteriorNodes - 1] correspond to the nodes referenced by `exteriorFacesArray`.

-msh-parser also contains some helper functions for analyzing the mesh data:
+msh-parser also contains helper functions for analyzing the mesh data:

 - `MSHParser.calculateEdges(mesh)` returns a Uint32Array containing all pairs of edges in the mesh.
 Node indices are in the form: [e01, e02, e11, e12, ...].
 This function is only implemented for tet-meshes at the moment.